softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 }
 ```

-Now that you've created the project and installed jest, we'll create a test that proves that the framework is setup and working.
+Now that you've created the project and installed jest, we'll create a test that proves that the framework is set up and working.

 ``` javascript
 // test.spec.js